URL Encoder & Decoder Guide: Percent-Encoding Explained

 https://api.example.com/search?q=hello%20world&filter=type%3Duser&sort=date

-Now the parser correctly reads:
+The parser now correctly reads:

 q=hello worldfilter=type=usersort=date